 - Using the hint above the MPC optimization problem at step k can be transformed into a mixed-integer linear programming problem (MILP).
-In order to solve this problem you will need an MILP solver, for which you could use one of the following options: - use the cplex command of the TOMLAB cplex toolbox (see http://tomopt.com/tomlab/).
-With this command you can solve MILP problems (see also the milp_solve_tomlab_cplex script on the course website). - use the mpt_solveMILP command of the MPT toolbox (see http://control.ee.ethz.ch/~mpt/).
-To install and activate this toolbox, see the instructions at http://control.ee.ethz.ch/~mpt/docs/install.php For step 2 of the installation procedure we recommend you to use the approach.
-Note that this command should be typed every time you (re)start MATLAB and want to use the Multi-Parametric Toolbox.
-The command to solve MILP problems is mpt_solveMILP addpath(genpath(...))
+In order to solve this problem you will need an MILP solver, for which you could use one of the following options: - Use the glpk function of the MPT toolbox version 3 (for MATLAB R2011a and newer) (see http://people.ee.ethz.ch/~mpt/3/) - If you are using Matlab R2014a, you can use the function intlingrog of the Optimization Toolbox.